 Saturday – August 7th

 I was more than disappointed the next morning.
 I broke down crying because by this point I had experienced SEVERAL signs of early labor, twice I had gotten excited about labor starting, and all of this seemed like it had amounted to nothing.
 I texted my midwife listing all the things my body was doing and looking for encouragement.
-She assured me that everything was positive, my body was working perfectly, and that these practice runs were in fact doing something!
+She assured me that everything was positive, my body was doing exactly what God designed it to do, and that these practice runs were in fact doing something!

 Joshua came up with a plan to distract me from the imminent birth of our child, knowing that if I sat around I would drive myself crazy.
 We drove to Fort Howard to walk and have a picnic, stopping at Royal Farms on the way to pick up hoagies and chips.
 We had a wonderful time!
 One of my favorite moments was after we finished lunch and sat on a bench overlooking the water, talking about life and sharing some (final) thoughts on our upcoming parenthood.
 We had a relaxing evening, knowing our life could change any moment but enjoying our last few days with just the two of us.